Dan Vs.

-Dan Vs. is an American animated television series created by Dan Mandel and Chris Pearson.
-The series spanned three seasons, airing on The Hub from January 1, 2011, to March 9, 2013.
-53 episodes were produced.
+Dan Vs. is an American animated television series created by Dan Mandel and Chris Pearson for the cable channel The Hub.
+The series stars Curtis Armstrong as Dan.
+Dave Foley and Paget Brewster also star as Chris and Elise, respectively.

+The series ran for three seasons from January 1, 2011, until March 9, 2013 with a total of 53 episodes produced.
+The series was produced by Film Roman and The Hatchery.

 Plot

-The show is about Dan, a jobless misanthrope with a soft spot for animals, caught in odd misfortunes and unable to provide income for himself.
-Accompanying him is his better-off friend Chris, a big softy, who lives in a comfortable home and has a steady income (he even reluctantly pays for the little or big expenses that Dan needs).
+The show is about Dan, a jobless misanthrope with a soft spot for his cat, Mr. Mumbles, caught in odd misfortunes and unable to provide income for himself.
+Accompanying him is his better-off friend Chris, who lives in a comfortable home and has a steady income (he even reluctantly pays for the little or big expenses that Dan needs).
 His dull day-job and stressful work causes him to be unable to resist going along with Dan's wild plots to get even, despite how ridiculous they may seem.
 Even when Dan gets on his last nerve, he cannot abandon him, "knowing there is something worth saving in him".
-Both their friendship, stemming from a bad experience at summer camp, through High School these two, along with Chris' wife Elise, go after the things that make society even more unbearable than it already is.
+Both their friendship, stemming from a bad experience at summer camp, through high school these two, along with Chris' wife Elise, go after the things that make society even more unbearable than it already is.
 The third regular character is Elise, Chris's wife, who objects to Chris's participation in Dan's revenge quests, but, on occasion joins in due to some of Dan's plots sharing similarities with her childhood annoyances or her secret operative work for the government.
 Elise's character enables advanced help with some of Dan's revenge missions due to her skills and most of her missions act as a subplot in the show.
 The show is set primarily in the Los Angeles area, and background scenes often show notable landmarks in and around Los Angeles.